Lane Kenworthy, The Good Society

 - Case and Deaton, “Rising Morbidity and Mortality in Midlife,” figure 2. ↩

-- Peter Lee, Scott Regenbogen, and Atul A. Gawande, “How Many Surgical Procedures Will Americans Experience in an Average Lifetime?
-Evidence from Three States,” American College of Surgeons-Massachusetts Chapter. ↩
+- Peter H.W.
+Lee and Atul A. Gawande, “The Number of Surgical Procedures in an American Lifetime in 3 States,” Journal of the American College of Surgeons, 2008. ↩

 - Gallup, “One in Four Adults Sought Care for Neck/Back Pain Last Year,” 2016. ↩